 On the waterline at Rinsey Cove, surrounded by wild nature.

 It was a bright sunny morning at Rinsey Cove, with the high tide acting against the black rock in this geological wonderland.
 I met fisherman Peter and another Peter, visiting Rinsey House with his family.
 It was good to see the house with its new roof, after watching the renovations during the last visit.

 Tales of whales in Cornwall, by Peter from Wales.

 Watching the sea against the rocks, approaching high tide at Rinsey Cove.

 I heard from roofer Ben about his links to Rinsey Cove.
 The workmanship on the roof was impressive, as you can see, so here’s a mention for the craftsmen, from proprietor Henri Blight, to Scott Hocking, Mark Peters and Ben Verry – thanks for your hospitality.

 Ben explains what the beach means to him.

-On the waterline, at Rinsey Cove.
+By the water at Rinsey Cove.

-Looking down at Rinsey Cove, from the path above.
+Looking down at Rinsey Cove from the path above.

-Approaching the beach at Rinsey Cove, on the Lizard Peninsula in Cornwall.
+Approaching the beach at Rinsey Cove on the Lizard Peninsula in Cornwall.